New additions for 2019: Eilat, Israel, and Petra, Jordan! Scroll down for details.

 How much does it cost?

 The trip cost varies depending on the number of travelers.
-The range is $4,300 to $4,900 (students paid $4,700 in 2015).
+The range is $5,000 to $5,500.
 The cost INCLUDES: roundtrip airfare from Nashville, private transportation in Israel, a driver, a guide, all entrance fees, all lodging in Israel (double or triple rooms), breakfast and dinner every day, and trip insurance.
 Lunch daily, personal expenses, and tuition are not included in the cost.
-You will receive a 25% discount on course tuition.
+In-state students should receive a 25% discount on course tuition.
 Scholarships are available to MTSU students enrolled in the course (see below).

 Is the Israel trip more expensive than other programs?